-Asclepias tuberosa also provides nutrition to Monarch caterpillars.
-Our Monarch posts discuss how these Asclepias plants cause the Monarch caterpillars to be avoided by predators.
+Asclepias tuberosa provides nutrition to Monarch caterpillars as well.
+Our Monarch posts discuss how these Asclepias plants protect Monarch caterpillars from predators.
 Imagine being 100% protected from mischief makers?

-We only photograph in the morning, because the light is best then, the heat of the day is hours away and because there is little expectation of being disturbed by hikers and others.
-Butterfly Weed flowers, it is my experience, do not ‘pump’ nectar until about 9-ish AM and apparently cease pumping before 10:45 AM.
-After then, I’ve observed that there is a dramatic drop-off of butterfly visitors.
-I do not yet understand how this occurs.
+I photograph only in the morning, because the light is best then.
+The heat of the day is hours away and there is little expectation of being disturbed by hikers and others.
+Butterfly Weed flowers, it is my experience, do not ‘pump’ nectar until about 9-ish AM.
+Apparently they cease pumping before 10:45 AM. as I’ve observed a dramatic drop-off of butterfly visitors after this time of day.
+I do not yet understand the intricacies of this timing.

 Nurseries and garden centers offer hybridized Butterfly Weed.
 I have not had good results with them.
 I think that their soil requirements are specific, and even so when they’ve accepted my garden, they do not attract butterflies.